HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Ronald Kriemann from the Max Planck Institute for Mathematics in the Sciences in Leipzig for his assistance in the HLIBpro code.
-This work would be impossible without assistance from Marc Genton, Ying Sun and David Keyes.
-The research reported in this publication was supported by funding from the Extreme Computing Research Center (ECRC) at the King Abdullah University of Science and Technology (KAUST). \begin{appendices}
+The research reported in this publication was supported by funding from the Alexander von Humboldt foundation (chair of Mathematics for Uncertainty Quantification at RWTH Aachen) and Extreme Computing Research Center (ECRC) at King Abdullah University of Science and Technology (KAUST). \begin{appendices}